invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

     Please keep in mind the disk space requirements - you will need at least 20GB for the models and the virtual environment.
 From now on we will refer to this directory as `INVOKEAI_ROOT`.
+For convenience, the steps below create a shell variable of that name which contains the path to `HOME/invokeai`.

     === "Linux/Mac"